ycroissant/plm/README.md

 `plm`, first posted on **CRAN** in 2006, is an **R** package for panel data econometrics.
 It provides:

-- an enhanced data frame, pdata.frame, to deal with data sets for which observations are identified by a combination of two indexes,
+- an enhanced data frame, called pdata.frame, to deal with data sets for which observations are identified by a combination of two indexes,
 - a set of functions to estimate models (especially plm for linear panel models and pgmm for general method of moments estimators applied to panel data),
 - a set of testing functions,
 - a set of robust covariance matrix estimators.